Glenwood Springs – Mitchell Creek Electric Transmission Line Rebuild

 Location and Design

 The existing line location was built more than 80 years ago, when about 10,000 people lived in Garfield County, compared to approximately 60,000 today.
 Limited access to the Glenwood Springs-Mitchell Creek transmission line makes construction and maintenance challenging.
-We’ve studied alternatives for the electric line location, and evaluated technical design requirements and potential impacts on the environment, community, residents and businesses in Glenwood Springs.
+We’ve studied alternatives for the electric line location, evaluated technical design requirements, potential impacts on the environment, community, residents and businesses in Glenwood Springs.
 Rebuilding the line along the current route was identified as the preferred alternative because it will result in the fewest new impacts along the line.

 See what the rebuilt transmission line will look like.